Drives 10X more qualified traffic with high-converting landing pages

 2) Create a relevant offer

-Your entire lead magnet pages should be leading up to this.
+Your entire lead magnet page should lead up to this.
 They must have a reason to enter their email, so take advantage of it.
 We recommend offering them something free in return for their email address so you can get your message in front of them later.

 3) Create a landing page that matches what people see in PPC ads